harilvfs/carch/.github/INSTALLATION.md

 ```

 > [!NOTE]
-> To access the latest commit or updates of Carch, you can use the command line instead of the AUR.
+> To access the latest commit or updates of `Carch`, you can use the command line instead of the **AUR**.
-> The AUR package may take some time to update, so using the command line will ensure you get the latest version.
+> The **AUR** package may take some time to update, so using the command line will ensure you get the latest version.